A BIT ABOUT ME

 I enjoy meeting people and am a good listener.
 I maintain constant discretion and everything I learn or discuss in my coaching sessions remains in my confidence.
-I have a Foundation Diploma and a Higher Diploma, both in Life Coaching, Grade A. I am accredited to The International College of Holistic Medicine and am an Associate Member of the School of Natural Health Science.
+I have Grade A Foundation and Higher Diplomas in Life Coaching and a Grade A Foundation Diploma in Stress Management.
+I am accredited to The International College of Holistic Medicine and am an Associate Member of the School of Natural Health Science.

 My promise to you as your life coach:

 To give you all possible assistance, support, encouragement and guidance to achieving the pre-agreed outcomes and goals.

 To challenge you on any false assumptions that may hinder your progress towards your ultimate goals and aspirations.

 To share all my knowledge, skills, experience and expertise where appropriate and when required.

 To always be completely honest with you.